anschino/ccsl/page_research_conferences_domestic.md

 # Domestic conferences

+13. Refat Khan, __Jihwan Moon__,
+__"A Channel Uncertainty-Aware Covert Transmission for a Disguised Full-Duplex Device,"__
+2023 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 27 Oct.
+2023.

+12. MD Sakil Hasan, __Jihwan Moon__,
+__"Amplify-and-Forward Relay-Aided Covert Communications,"__
+2023 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 27 Oct.
+2023.

 11. Refat Khan, __Jihwan Moon__,
 __"Disguised Full-Duplex Transmission-Aided Covert Communications,"__
 2023 Summer Annual Conference of the Institute of Electronics and Information Engineers (IEIE), 28 - 30 Jun.
 2023.